aaronzimmerman/overtone-compositions/README.md

 https://soundcloud.com/aaron-zimmerman/windows-speech

  	lein repl
  	(use 'com.zimmermusic.windows)
  	(windows "/path/to/sample.aiff" [2 3 4] 10000 400)

- the first argument is an audio file.
-It needs to be sampled at 44100 and stereo. second argument is a vector of scalars at which to create additional windows past the one created with: third argument:  the base window size, in samples. fourth argument:  the base step size, how far to move the window after each repetition
+The first argument is an audio file.
+It needs to be sampled at 44100 and stereo.

+Second argument is a vector of scalars at which to create additional windows past the one created with:

+Third argument:  the base window size, in samples.

+Fourth argument:  the base step size, how far to move the window after each repetition